cysouw/diathesis/text/c04_reflexive.md

 ### --- Diatheses of obligatory reflexive verbs --- {.unnumbered}

 Verbs with obligatory *sich* can be seen as just regular lexicalised verbs, which in turn are applicable to any of the alternations discussed in the previous two chapters.
 Curiously, such alternations seem to be rather rare.
 The attested cases will be discussed in this section.
-Arguably, these diathese belong together with the diatheses from the previous two chapters
+Arguably, these diatheses belong together with the diatheses from the previous two chapters

 ### [ NP | –P ] Obligatory accusative reflexive + nominative drop